-A contingency day, Wednesday 24th June, has been agreed between the JCQ and the awarding bodies in case of any national or local disruption requiring an examination to be rescheduled; all students must be available up to and including this date.
+A contingency day is agreed each year between the JCQ and the awarding bodies in case of any national or local disruption requiring an examination to be rescheduled; all students must be available up to and including this date.
+The actual date for 2021 will be notified to you in Year 11.